|Why become a Shriner?

 one of the greatest philanthropies ever.

-By joining you can be a part of something that has helped thousands of people throughout
+you can be a part of something that has helped thousands of people throughout the years, and

-the years, and have fun doing it!
-Along with helping others and each other, Shriners value a
+have fun doing it!
+Along with helping others and each other, Shriners value a good time.
+The

-good time.
-The friendships built will always be with you, as will the knowledge of what you've
+friendships built will always be with you, as will the knowledge of what you've accomplished

-accomplished by being a Shriner.
-Just go to any Shriner parade and you'll see the good time
+by being a Shriner.
+Just go to any Shriner parade and you'll see the good time had by the

-Parades aren't the only thing Shriners do together, though.
-Each Temple has various groups
+aren't the only thing Shriners do together, though.
+Each Temple has various groups and units

-and units within it, and there is something for everyone!
-There are even groups for the wives
+within it, and there is something for everyone!
+There are even groups for the wives and

-and daughters of Shriners.
-There is always something there to help you grow as a person and
+daughters of Shriners.
+There is always something there to help you grow as a person and help

 You must be